-You might be asking yourself why you would need to read a guide to the best ukuleles?
-Well, whether you're looking for a cost-effective, easy-to-learn instrument, something cool to add to a busking or live performance setup, or a compact instrument that's portable enough to take on your travels, the ukulele fits the bill perfectly.
+You might ask yourself why you would be interested in a guide to the best ukuleles?
+Well, whether you're after a cost-effective, easy-to-learn instrument, something cool to add to your busking or live performance setup, or a compact stringed instrument that's portable enough to take on your travels, the ukulele ticks all these boxes.

-What's more, the humble uke has been growing massively in popularity with guitarists – young and old – and is a common first port of call for people wanting to learn a stringed instrument.
+What's more, whilst it's a simple instrument, the humble uke has been growing massively in popularity with guitarists – young and old – and is a common first port of call for people wanting to get to grips with a stringed instrument.

-And there’s no denying that the sound of a ukulele is enough to transport you to the Hawaiian beaches from where the instrument originated – with some of the planet (including the UK) starting to enjoy a warm summer and more freedom to venture outside, the thought of getting out with a ukulele in hand certainly appeals.
+And there’s no denying that the sound of a ukulele is enough to transport you to the Hawaiian beaches from where the instrument originated – something that will no doubt appeal to those of us in colder corners of the globe.

 In the UK, the uke has made its way into schools for use by school bands – a welcome progression from the excruciating recorder lessons of old.
 We're told that in Canada the ukulele has been a staple of music classes for decades.

-Other than getting your head around the high 'G' on the lowest string, ukuleles are pretty straightforward for guitar players to pick up, and they're tuned in fifths as well.
-You'll even find a 'guitalele', which is a 6-string uke that's strung A-A like a baritone guitar.
+Other than getting your head around the high 'G' on the lowest string, ukuleles are relatively straightforward for guitar players to pick up, and they're tuned in fifths as well.
+In this guide you'll even find a 'guitalele', which is a 6-string uke that's strung A-A like a baritone guitar.

 - Freshen up your uke with the best ukulele strings

-- The best guitar capos for ukuleles, acoustic and electric guitar
+- The best guitar capos for ukulele, acoustic and electric guitar

-If money is no object, there's no reason not to splash your cash on the Martin T1K Tenor ukulele.
+If money is no object, there's no reason why you shouldn't splash your cash on the Martin T1K Tenor ukulele.
 Although there are more expensive models out there, this represents the best sounding uke we've tried that's not rare, vintage, or a custom order.
-If the ukulele is your main instrument, then you should perhaps consider spending more, but for most players the benefits above this price will be so marginal that you probably won't hear or feel them.
+If the ukulele is your main instrument, then you should consider spending more, but for most players the benefits above this price will be so marginal that you probably won't hear or feel them.

-If you're looking for a great ukulele for beginners to learn on, or a compact uke to jam with at home, take to festivals or strum in the park, then there's one ukulele on this list with the right mix of value for money and fun.
-Our choice is the Mahalo.
+If you're on the hunt for a great ukulele for beginners to learn on, or a compact uke to jam with at home, take to festivals or strum in the park, then there's one ukulele on this list that represents the ideal mix of value for money and fun.
+Our choice here is the Mahalo soprano ukulele.
 In particular we love the 'flying V' variant, but they do so many styles in a range of colours that you won't struggle for choice.
-So long as you don't take yourself too seriously, this is an inexpensive way to get started with the ukulele.
-It would also make a great gift for guitarists who don't already own one.
+So long as you don't take yourself too seriously, this is a wonderfully inexpensive way to get started with the ukulele.

 When it comes to the best ukuleles, the main things to consider are the construction, the voicing or range, and the neck feel.
 It's also generally worth noting whether or not the uke is in re-entrant tuning.
 Electric ukes, and deeper voiced models like baritones are often strung with a low 'G', rather than the more common high 'G'.